 Green Coffee Extract and the Mainstream

-Starbucks has released a green coffee extract energy drink that’s ladened with sugar.
+Starbucks has released a green coffee extract energy drink laden with sugar.
 Dr. Oz covered green coffee extract in an entire episode.
 He deemed it an effective method of weight loss.
 But is Dr. Oz trustworthy?
-The episode felt like a thirty minute infomercial.
+The episode felt like a thirty-minute infomercial.